What to Do When a Parent Dies: A Practical Guide

 • Contact a funeral home to begin arrangements

-• Request multiple certified copies of the death certificate — 8–10 is standard
+• Request multiple certified copies of the death certificate — order 8–10 (you will need them for banks, insurance, and government agencies)

 • Locate your parent's will, trust documents, and any advance directives